twof/graphql-spec/spec/Section 6 -- Execution.md

           - Set {resultingType} to a list where the element is {resultingType}.
         - Continue onto the next node.
       - Set {resultingType} to {listType}
-- If {stack} is not empty:
-  - Raise a field error because {requiredStatus} had fewer list dimensions than {outputType} and is invalid.
 - Return {resultingType}.

 ### Coercing Field Arguments